KevCaz/KevCaz.github.io/content/notes/2019/07/2019-07-16_dual_boot_macos/index.md

 was not capable of recognizing the installer (did not try to solve this issue, that just irritates me).
-So I did it on my freshly MacOS High Sierra partition, i.e. after I [downloaded the Ubuntu desktop image]((http://releases.ubuntu.com/18.04/)), I used the `dd` command to create the installer on my USD stick.
+So I did it on my freshly MacOS High Sierra partition, i.e. after I [downloaded the Ubuntu desktop image](http://releases.ubuntu.com/18.04/), I used the `dd` command to create the installer on my USB stick.
 Note that I got the right location, `disk1`, using `diskutil list` in a terminal (I would have used `lsblk` on Debian).
 So here is what I did: